Frequently Asked Questions

 In either case, according to the Department of Energy, you should expect to pay about $190 for a cord of wood or ton of pellets (at 6.5 cords or 7.3 tons of pellets per season, factoring in that a ton equals 1.5 cords).
 Pellets are slightly higher in price per year, though they burn longer than wood.
 So, given both the abundance of and cost per season for natural wood, wood is a winner over pellets, as it’s both affordable and accessible

 Pellet Stove Hopper

 Another aspect that distinguishes wood and pellet stoves is power.

-Wood stoves work essentially like fireplaces—add wood, light it, stoke as needed, etc. They operate completely free of power such as electricity, making them usable anytime as long as timber is available.
+Wood stoves work essentially like fireplaces—add wood, light it, stoke as needed, etc. They operate completely free of power such as electricity, making them usable anytime as long as the timber is available.

 Pellet stoves rely on power no matter what.
 Electricity is a cornerstone in their operation, so when the power goes out, so does your fire.
 The electricity powers a motorized hopper that feeds the pellets into the stove.
 It is possible, however, to run your stove on a UPS backup battery or generator during power outages.

 So what wins on power?
 In this instance, wood does.
 Got dry wood and a match?
 You’ll have fire.
 Pellet stoves require extra resources and expenses.
 With the electricity used for such a unit, you may be left in the cold during a power outage, all the while paying for 100 kilowatt-hours each month (about $9).

 Lean, Mean, and Green